ant-design/ant-design/components/upload/demo/fileList.md

 1) limit the number of uploaded files.

 2) read from response and show file link.

-3) filter successfully uploaded files according to response from server.

 ````jsx
 import { Upload, Button, Icon } from 'antd';